goshiphq/goship-cms/content/blog/how-to-ship-heavy-equipment.md

 When it comes to shipping equipment, finding the right carrier for your freight is the key to a successful shipping process.
 The best option is to choose an experienced platform that has a variety of professional flatbed carriers and provides high-quality service for your shipping needs.
 [GoShip online platform](https://www.goship.com/) lets you instantly compare offerings from multiple carriers and choose the most suitable option.

-## Do I need freight insurance for heavy equipment transport?
+## Do I need freight insurance to ship heavy equipment?

 There is a default carrier coverage liability for all shipments.
 However, it is highly recommended to purchase additional, full-value freight insurance to have peace of mind.
 Most of the equipment shipments are successful, but errors do happen.
 To be fully protected and confident about your shipment, adding [freight insurance](https://www.goship.com/resources/freight-insurance) is the best precaution to take.